cboettig/ews-review/manuscript-w-refs.md

 ***A general thought while rewriting in this section.
-Whenever applicable, replace CSD with "early warning signal", to make the point that we are only using CSD as an example of possible warning signals***.
+Whenever applicable, replace CSD with "early warning signal", to make the point that we are only using CSD as an example of possible warning signals.***. **Agreed**\*

 ***I think each of the sections could use a format of "what we expected", "what is surprising" and "more research to answer xyz".
 We kind of jump into each of the examples without a lot of "so what".
-Highlighting which areas of the diagram are most ripe for exploration would be particularly useful I think. -CB***\*
+Highlighting which areas of the diagram are most ripe for exploration would be particularly useful I think. -CB***

-Critical slowing down has been studied extensively in theoretical (Wissel 1984, Gandhi et al. 1998, Carpenter et al. 2006, Hastings and Wysham 2010, Dakos et al. 2011a, Lade and Gross 2012, Boettiger and Hastings 2012a) and empirical contexts (Drake and Griffen 2010, Veraart et al. 2011, Carpenter 2011a, Dai et al. 2012, Wang et al. 2012) as a potential early warning signal for regime shifts.
+Early warning signals such as CSD have been studied extensively in theoretical (Wissel 1984, Gandhi et al. 1998, Carpenter et al. 2006, Hastings and Wysham 2010, Dakos et al. 2011a, Lade and Gross 2012, Boettiger and Hastings 2012a) and empirical contexts (Drake and Griffen 2010, Veraart et al. 2011, Carpenter 2011a, Dai et al. 2012, Wang et al. 2012) as a potential early warning signal for regime shifts.
 CSD occurs as a system's dominant eigenvalue approaches zero due to a changing (possibly deteriorating) environment.
 As the eigenvalue approaches zero, the system's response to small perturbations slows.
 This change in dynamic properties of a system can be expressed in greater variance, autocorrelation, and return time of observed state variables.

 Figure 1 we illustrate the domains of overlap between three distinct phenomena.
 The first, *rapid regime shifts* are abrupt changes in system behavior.
 The